CHRO vs HR Director: Dubai People Leadership Compared

 Dubai's market creates unique demands for HR leadership:

-Labour law complexity.
-The UAE frequently updates labour regulations.
+Labor law complexity.
+The UAE frequently updates labor regulations.
 Failing to meet Emiratisation quotas comes with real consequences in 2025.
 AED 96,000 per year per missing hire.
 Someone needs to stay on top of this.

 Emiratization requirements.
 Over 136,000 Emiratis are employed in the private sector across 28,000 companies as of 2025.
 Whether you need a CHRO or HR Director depends on your approach.
 If it's just compliance, an HR Director can manage it.
 If it's part of a broader talent strategy redesign, you need a CHRO.